Table of content

 You can structure your Test overview in many different ways.
 The most common ways are described in the video below which also includes pros and cons.

-Scheduling tests in the Test overview
+How you can plan and schedule tests in the overview

 The Test overview can also serve as an overall test schedule.
 Next to each item, dates are given in their corresponding fields (for example for FPT), which together with the outstanding fields gives a picture of when a test can be performed.

 When using CxPlanner to manage your Test overview a Gantt chart is automatically generated, which gives a clear overview of the time schedule and project progress.